hicsail/neuro-circuit/README.md

 3. Run "initial_setup.sh" in the folder "bash_scripts"

+   **Do not exit even if the terminal shows "Done" as there are more steps.** It typically takes 10-15 minutes the first time.

 4. If you have selected for manual frame-extraction, the extracting GUI would launch.

 5. The labeling GUI would launch.